 What Is a C Wire and What Does It Do on a Thermostat?

-You can determine if you have a C wire by doing the following:
+You can find out if you have a C wire by doing the following:

-- Switch off power to the thermostat at the breaker.
+- Turn off power to the thermostat at the breaker.

-- Take off the thermostat and look at the wiring.
+- Take off the thermostat and check the wiring.

 Do Nest or ecobee Need a C Wire?

 Two of the most popular brands are the Nest smart thermostat and ecobee smart thermostat.
 If you have two to four wires, these thermostats could be an option for your home.